ZTX-Foundation/tuxedo/doc/contracts/finance/IDepositBase.md

 # IDepositBase.sol

 ## Introduction
-An interface for defining how the `DepositBase` functions.
+An interface for defining how `DepositBase` functions.
 Please see [DepositBase.sol](./DepositBase.md) for more details.

 ## Events
 ### `Deposit()`